abelaa1/MachineLearning/README.md

 ## 🚀 Projects
 This repository includes implementations of the following:
-1. **Supervised Learning Model Comparison**: compared different Supervised ML models performance on flower clarifaction and diabetes recongintaion.
+1. **Supervised Learning Model Comparison**: compared different Supervised ML models performance on flower clarification and diabetes recognition.
-2. **Unsupervised Learning Model Comparison**: compared different Unsupervised ML models performance on flower clarifaction and diabetes recongintaion.
+2. **Unsupervised Learning Model Comparison**: compared different Unsupervised ML models performance on flower clarification and diabetes recognition.
 3. **Game AI**: Designed a reinforcement learning agent to play and improve performance in a simulated environment.

 ---